-49. Federal Register Notice(s)
+50. Federal Register Notice(s)

-The parties agree that in addition to complying with all other terms and conditions set forth in the Standard Agreement and the various Exhibits thereto, to the extent additional requirements or conditions are imposed upon HCD by HUD relating to the NDRC funding, the parties will be required to comply with such additional requirements or conditions, as will their respective recipients of CDBG NDR funding.
+The parties agree that in addition to complying with all other terms and conditions set forth in the Standard Agreement and the various Exhibits thereto, to the extent additional requirements or conditions are imposed upon HCD by HUD in any Federal Register Notice ("FRN") relating to the NDRC project, the parties will be required to comply with such additional requirements or conditions, as will their respective subgrantees, subrecipients, contractors, subcontractors, and partners.
 In connection therewith, the parties acknowledge having reviewed the following three FRNs issued by HUD prior to the date hereof: (i) 81 FRN 109, page 36557 [Docket No. FR-5936-N-01] dated June 7, 2016; (ii) 80 FRN 21, page 5570 [Docket No. FR-5831-N-03] dated February 2, 2015; and (iii) 79 FRN 202, page 62654 [Docket No. FR-5753-N-11] dated October 20, 2014.
 The parties further acknowledge that additional FRNs relative to the NDRC project will be issued by HUD in the future, and that each party must also comply with any requirements and conditions set forth in such subsequent FRNs.

-50. HCD Disaster Recovery (DR) Grant Management Manual (GMM)
+51. HCD Disaster Recovery (DR) Grant Management Manual (GMM)

-The Grantee will utilize the most current version of the CDBG-DR/NDR GMM in implementing CDBG-NDR activities.
-Grantee shall work with HCD's technical assistance consultant to ensure all activities are in compliance with CDBG and CDBG-NDR rules and regulations.
+The Grantee will utilize the most current version of the CDBG-DR Manual in implementing CDBG-NDR activities.
+Grantee will work with HCD technical assistance consultant consulting to ensure all activities are in compliance with CDBG and CDBG-NDR rules and regulations.

-51. Duplication of Benefit
+52. Duplication of Benefit

 Duplication of benefits (DOB) requirements in section 312 of the Stafford Act and in the Appropriations Act applies to the use of CDBG-NDR funds.
 HCD has developed a process for documenting any DOB for project activities.
-This process is based on HUD Federal Register Notice 76 FR 71060 published on November 16, 2011 and other HUD published guidance.
+This process is based on HUD Federal Register notice published on November 16, 2011 and other HUD published guidance.
 Prior to release of any project activity funding, Grantee must follow HCD process for documentation of DOB.
 The DOB calculations must be completed and approved in writing by HCD as part of clearing general conditions for each project activity under this Agreement upon clearance of general conditions, project funding will be released.

-52. Non-Discrimination Language from 41 CFR Part 60-1.4(b)
+53. Non-Discrimination Language from 41 CFR Part 60-1.4(b)

-Grantee shall comply with Executive Order 11246 of September 24, 1965, entitled "Equal Employment Opportunity", as amended by Executive Order 11375 of October 13, 1967, and as supplemented in Department of Labor regulations (41 CFR chapter 60).
+Grantee shall comply with Executive Order 11246 of September 24, 1965, entitled "Equal Employment Opportunity", as amended by Executive Order 11375 of October 13, 1967, and as supplemented in Department of Labor regulations (41 CFR chapters 60).

-53. Policies on Excessive Use of Force
+54. Policies on Excessive Use of Force

-Grantee must have and follow these policies: 1) prohibiting the use of excessive force by law enforcement agencies within its jurisdiction against any individuals engaged in nonviolent civil rights demonstration; and, 2) Enforcing applicable State and local laws against physically barring entrance to or exit from a facility or location that is the subject of such nonviolent civil rights demonstration within its jurisdiction.
+Grantee must have and follow these policies: 1) Prohibiting the use of excessive force by law enforcement agencies within its jurisdiction against any individuals engaged in nonviolent civil rights demonstration; and, 2) Enforcing applicable State and local laws against physically barring entrance to or exit from a facility or location that is the subject of such nonviolent civil rights demonstration within its jurisdiction.

-54. Project Design/Feasibility
+55. Project Design/Feasibility

-Grantee shall demonstrate that the engineering design and construction activity for each project under this Agreement is feasible prior to obligation of funds for construction.
-This demonstration is satisfied if a registered professional engineer (or other design professional) certifies that the design meets the applicable code or industry design and construction standards applicable to the project activity.
-Grantee shall design projects that to the greatest degree possible, use construction methods that are high quality, green construction, energy and water efficient, healthy indoor environments, resilient and mitigating the impact of future disasters.
+Grantee will demonstrate that the engineering design for each project activity under this Agreement is feasible prior to obligation of funds for construction.
+This demonstration is satisfied if a registered professional engineer (or other design professional) certifies that the design meets the appropriate code or industry design and construction standards.
+Grantee will design projects that to the greatest degree possible, use construction methods that are high quality, green construction, energy and water efficient, healthy indoor environments, resilient and mitigating the impact of future disasters.

-55. Use of Web Based Grant Management Software
+56. Use of Web Based Grant Management Software